abhijainn/MonteCarloStockSim/README.md

 <h2>Features</h2>

-Random Sampling: Utilizes random variable from a multivariate normal distribution to simulate daily stock returns, ensuring a realistic modeling of stochastic processes.
+Random Sampling: Utilizes random variables from a multivariate normal distribution to simulate daily stock returns, ensuring a realistic modeling of stochastic processes.

 Cholesky Decomposition: Implements Cholesky decomposition of the covariance matrix to incorporate inter-stock return correlations, preserving the historical variance-covariance structure.